World Milk Day

 Share this page

-On 1 June every year, World Milk Day celebrates dairy’s vital role in global food systems, providing economic, nutritional, and social benefits to a large proportion of the world’s population.
-IDF and its members work together to convey this message to the public by promoting activities taking place on and around this day.
+Every year on June 1, World Milk Day highlights dairy’s essential role in global food systems—delivering economic, nutritional, and social benefits to millions worldwide.
+IDF and its members unite to amplify this message by promoting activities and celebrations taking place on and around this day.

 World Milk Day history